strimzi/strimzi-kafka-operator/design/service-binding.md

 ```

 The consuming client needs to know the listener name.

+The Service Binding Operator creates a `ConfigMap` with the same content as the Strimzi binding ConfigMap.

 ## Binding to a Kafka cluster with TLS but no authentication